-The licenseStatus value is made up of 4 sub-values: activated, blacklisted, expired and whitelisted.
+The licenseStatus value is made up of 4 sub-values: activated, blocked, expired and allowed.
 These are presented as boolean values.
 Any number of segments can be defined, and each segment can contain any subset of the 4 sub-values.
 These values are ANDed together.
 A segmentLabel value is required.

-In the following example, 2 segments are specified - the first one showing blacklisted AND not expired and the second one showing whitelisted AND activated:
+In the following example, 2 segments are specified - the first one showing blocked AND not expired and the second one showing allowed AND activated: